harutekku/Various-Markdown-Notes/Concurrency/CppCon - Atomics.md

 # Read-Modify-Write
   - How it works
     - The data - the entire cache line, not just a single variable - is fetched from the memory
-    - It propagates throught the cache lines - the CPU interacts directly with L1 cache line
+    - It propagates through the cache lines - the CPU interacts directly with L1 cache line
     - It's operated on by CPU
-    - It dwindles throught the cache lines into the main memory
+    - It dwindles through the cache lines into the main memory
   - Reads and writes do not have to be atomic
     - They're for built-in types on x86 architecture